xavier-tobin/PatternAnnotatedString/README.md

 - [x] 📦 Out-of-the-box support for custom paragraph backgrounds
 - [x] 🧩 Easily render custom inline content

-# Usage
+# Basic usage

-The library has a very simple public API and in most cases you can add dynamic styles to text with just a few lines of code.
+The library has a very simple API and in most cases you generate a styled `AnnotatedString` with just a few lines of code.
 All you have to do is:

 1. Create PatternAnnotation/s that map patterns to text styles: